-Everyone has the right to mental wellness and the potential to self-heal.
+Everyone has the right to mental wellness and the potential to be their best self.

 Through an integrative approach that addresses medical, mental, and spiritual aspects, Dr. Margarida focuses on the body-mind connections by looking at the underlying physical and emotional causes of symptoms and ongoing problems.